John and Julie

 John and Julie is a 1955 British comedy film written and directed by William Fairchild and starring Colin Gibson, Lesley Dudley, Noelle Middleton and Moira Lister, and featuring Peter Sellers and Sid James in early screen roles.
-It was produced by Group 3 Films and distributed by British Lion Films and marked the film debut of Valerie Buckley.
+It was produced by Group 3 Films and distributed by British Lion Films and also marked the film debut of Valerie Buckley.

 In 1953, two children are determined to see the Queen and decide to make their way to London.

 Plot

 The film is set in 1953 in the week leading up to the coronation of Queen Elizabeth II.

-John and Julie are two young children from Dorset who are eager to see the Coronation of Queen Elizabeth II in spite of the fact that their respective parents have no intention of going.
-When the two are left alone they decide to run off to London to see John's 'Uncle Ben' who is in the Life Guards and therefore "he knows the queen".
+John and Julie are two young children from Dorset who are eager to see the Coronation of Elizabeth II despite the fact that their respective parents have no intention of going.
+When the two are left alone, they decide to run off to London to see John's "Uncle Ben" who is in the Life Guards and therefore "knows the queen".

-They steal a horse and take it to the railway station where they buy two tickets to London but John is put off when he loses his ticket.
-Luckily Julie gets off too.
-Next Julie joins a group of Brownies on their chartered bus to London, but John is not allowed on because he is a boy.
-He steals a bike to follow the bus, with each theft leaving an apology note.
-Julie asks the bus to stop to go to the toilet but is actually trying to feed John.
+They steal a horse and take it to the railway station where they buy two tickets to London, but John loses his ticket.
+Julie gets off the train too and joins a group of Brownies on their chartered bus to London, but John is not allowed on because he is a boy.
+He steals a bike to follow the bus, leaving an apology note.
+Julie asks the bus driver to stop to go to the toilet but is actually trying to feed John.

-Eventually in London they get separated in the huge crowd.
-Julie is taken under the wing of a well-dressed street girl.
-They are reunited in Trafalgar Square.
+Finally arriving in London, they get separated in a huge crowd.
+Julie is taken under the wing of a well-dressed street girl before the two protagonists are reunited in Trafalgar Square.

-Along their way, they encounter different quirky and eccentric people who help them achieve their goal and see the Queen's procession.
+Along the way, they encounter quirky and eccentric people who help them achieve their goal and see the Queen's procession.

-At the end of the film all the individuals who were part of the story appear in the crowds watching the Queen go to her coronation.
+At the end of the film, all the individuals who were part of the story appear in the crowd watching the Queen's procession.